say1bt/deliver-joke-service/README.md

 2. Creating and configuring an EC2 instance.
 3. Pulling and running the Docker image on the EC2 instance.

+ ## Database

+- The MySQL database for the Deliver Jokes service is hosted in Azure SQL Server.

 ## Contributing

 We welcome contributions to improve the Deliver Service.
 Please follow these steps: